Indians now believe in products 'Made in India': PM | english.lokmat.com

 Indians now believe in products 'Made in India': PM

-New Delhi, Aug 11 Exhibiting India's manufacturig potential, Prime Minister Narendra Modi said on Wednesday that Ind today ...
+New Delhi, Aug 11 Exhibiting India's manufacturing potential, Prime Minister Narendra Modi said on Wednesday that Ind today ...

-New Delhi, Aug 11 Exhibiting India's manufacturig potential, Prime Minister Narendra Modi said on Wednesday that Ind today have faith in products that are 'Made in India'.
+New Delhi, Aug 11 Exhibiting India's manufacturing potential, Prime Minister Narendra Modi said on Wednesday that Ind today have faith in products that are 'Made in India'.

-Speaking at the CII annual conclave, Modi said that faster progress in the country and changing mindsets have enabled greater confidence of Ind in products that are manufactured in the country.
+Speaking at the CII annual conclave, Modi said that faster progress in the country and changing mindsets of the people have enabled greater confidence of Ind on products made in the country.

 According to the Prime Minister, several steps taken by the Central government have led to record FDI inflows in India.

-"We're also creating new records in FPI and our forex reserve is at an all-time high," Modi said.
+"We're also creating new records in FPI, while our forex reserve is at an all-time high," Modi said.

 Besides, the Prime Minister said that startups are also showing more self-confidence now.